eerkela/bertrand/docs/source/content/api/detect_type.rst

     >>> timeit.timeit(lambda: pdcast.detect_type(vals), number=10**3)   # doctest: +SKIP
     0.0040021560052991845

-If the input to is a ``dtype: object`` array or other iterable, then its type will be inferred by iterating elementwise.
+If the input is a ``dtype: object`` array or other iterable, then its type will be inferred by iterating elementwise.

 .. doctest::